mattkosack/HissingChameleon/README.md

 * Some sort of queue system for the clips commands
     * one for playing clips and one for adding clips

+* Maybe do something with openai/gpt-3
+    * The obvious thing is just return a response from a given prompt, but people can easily do that, and I also don't want to constantly burn my API calls

 # Quotes to add
 - Kalin clips
 - Kalin quotes